Serious Complications Are Associated With Diabulimia

 - Damage to the kidney

 - Damage to the retina of the eye

 - Increased mortality risk

 These serious health risks underscore the necessity to seek specialized treatment for this condition.

 Intervention for diabulimia can be life-saving

-At our eating disorder treatment center, we can help you take immediate steps towards diabulimia stabilization and recovery.
+At our eating disorder treatment center, we can help you take immediate steps towards a full and lasting recovery from diabulimia.